Babz-G/product-feedback-app/README.md

 );
 ```

-## 💭 Reflections
+## 💭 Future Ideas

-**What I learned:**
-How to build a full-stack application from scratch, including setting up a REST API with Express, connecting it to a PostgreSQL database hosted on Neon, and building a React frontend that fetches and displays real data.

-**What I'm proud of:**
-Successfully connecting all three layers of the stack together and implementing features like category filtering, form error messages, and responsive design.

-**What challenged me:**
-Managing the file structure across client and server folders, and understanding how environment variables work when deploying to Render.

-**Future ideas:**
-🏆 Add upvoting on suggestions
+- 🏆 Add upvoting on suggestions
-🏆 Add a hamburger menu in mobile view
+- 🏆 Add a hamburger menu in mobile view
-🏆 Sort suggestions by most/least upvotes and most/least comment
+- 🏆 Sort suggestions by most/least upvotes and most/least comments
-🏆 Edit an existing suggestion
+- 🏆 Edit an existing suggestion
-🏆 Delete an existing suggestion
+- 🏆 Delete an existing suggestion
-🏆 Add comments to an existing suggestion
+- 🏆 Add comments to an existing suggestion
-🏆 Implement multi-filtering
+- 🏆 Implement multi-filtering
-🏆 Add a light/dark mode toggle
+- 🏆 Add a light/dark mode toggle